 Over 100,000 businesses use this customer care software

 Freshdesk is a popular CSS option owned and developed by Freshworks.
 It has been tried and tested by businesses worldwide with several different products.
 Tools to manage your customer experience include an advanced ticketing system, a team inbox, integration with Facebook and Twitter, SLA management to make sure your team is answering everything within the time limits you promised your customers, and a feature that prevents two agents of trying to help the same customer.
 Flexible pricing means you only pay for what you need.

 Why it might be perfect for you: FinancesOnline has named Freshdesk the Best Help Desk Software of 2017, due to wide range of features and reliability.
 It is easy to use, with a series of useful integrations, including multilingual customer support, and it also provides insightful reports.
 Freshdesk might be what you’re looking for if you’re a Small or Medium sized business.

 Why it may not be what you’re looking for right now: PCWorld warns that Freshdesk doesn’t have any change management capabilities and that tickets can’t be tracked to assets.
 It’s built for SMBs and if your business is your growing past that point, these issues might be problematic.

 Now that you know which customer engagement software is designed for smaller ops and which ones are meant to tackle global challenges, the choice is yours to make.
 What do you need the most?
 Out-of-the box software or customisation?
 Reliability or automation?
 And how much are you willing to spend?

 These questions only you can answer, of course.
 After all, nobody knows your business better than you.

 Oh.
-By the way: if you are figuring out how many agents you’ll need manning your customer service software, remember that Unbabel can help every single one tackle tickets across any number of languages.
+By the way: if you are figuring out how many agents you’ll need manning your customer service software, remember that Unbabel can help every single one tackle tickets across any number of languages with our multilingual support solution.
 Quickly and affordably, and with high quality translation too thanks to our AI-powered human translation.